dga711/msfs-webui-devkit/readme.md

 Press on the "R" button to refresh the HTML Content of the panel.
 Press "X" to show the console output.

-**Important**: To be able to click on it on cockpit panels you have to bind the "New UI Window Mode" key.
+**Important**: To be able to click on it on cockpit panels you have to bind the "New UI Window Mode" key in MsFs.
 Then press that key and click on a glass panel.
 It will pop out in a window.

 ### Part 3: Console Logging
 In the JS corresponding to the activated panel, any `console.log()` output should show up in the console panel in game.